GabeJWJ/holoDelta/README.md

 ## Server Setup

 1. set up a LAN enviroment, in my case, I use RadminVPN
-2. open launcher and input your LAN IP
+2. open launcher and input your LAN IP (if you are the server host, you need to start both server and client)
 3. !CAUTION!
-YOUR FRIEND SHOULD ALSO INPUT YOUR LAN IP NOT THEIR'S
+YOUR FRIEND SHOULD ALSO INPUT THE SERVER HOST'S LAN IP NOT THEIR'S